 State law does not require mobile home owners to disclose to potential buyers of their homes that a developer has purchased the mobile home park, presumably for redevelopment.
 However, Chapter 723, Florida Statutes (Mobile Home Park Lot Tenancies) requires that a mobile home park owner must disclose certain zoning and land use information governing the park before entering into a rental agreement for a mobile home lot.
 It is unclear whether a buyer would receive such disclosure prior to closing on the purchase of a mobile home from a private seller.
-Therefore, SUPPORT clarifying Chapter 723, Florida Statutes to require a mobile home park owner to notify a buyer, before closing on the purchase of a mobile home park owner to notify a buyer, before closing on the purchase of a mobile home from a private seller.
-Therefore closing on the purchase of a mobile home park owner to notify a buyer, before closing on the purchase of a mobile home from a private seller.
-Therefore closing on the purchase of a mobile home park owner to notify a buyer, before closing on the purchase of a mobile home from a private seller.
-Therefore closing on the purchase of a mobile home from a private seller, of any change in ownership of the mobile home park and/or any definite future plans for changes in the use of the park six months prior to the change of ownership in the park.
+Therefore, Palm Beach County SUPPORTS clarifying Chapter 723, Florida Statutes to require a mobile home park owner to notify a buyer before closing on the purchase of a mobile home from a private seller, of any change in ownership of the mobile home park and/or any definite future plans for changes in the use of the park six months prior to the change of ownership in the park.